garv-shah/brain/content/notes/School Subjects/Algorithmics/SAT/Part 3/Algorithmics SAT Part 3.md

 title: Algorithmics SAT - Friendship Network Part 3
 author: Garv Shah
 date: 25/08/2023
+abstract: >-
-abstract: "'How can a tourist best spend their day out?'.
+  'How can a tourist best spend their day out?'.
 The first part of this SAT project aimed to model the Victorian public transport network and its proximity to friends' houses in order to construct an algorithm and the second part considered the time complexity of said algorithms and analysed their impact on real life use-cases.
-In Part 3, we will finally design an improved algorithm for the original problem using more advanced algorithm design techniques"
+In Part 3, we will finally design an improved algorithm for the original problem using more advanced algorithm design techniques
 geometry: margin=3cm
 output: pdf_document
 colorlinks: true